 Full set here.
 “The pictograms are set within pebble shapes, “which are a characteristic of Rio 2016’s visual language, support the designs and alter their shape according to the athletes’ different movements.”
 Righto.
 I’m guessing the designers were finally looking at some arrow-leaving-the-bow-shots when they conceptualised this, a product of the high-speed digital photography age.
 I do love the taekwondo one, more than the slightly un-dynamic archery designs:

 Pictograms are a major undertaking these days, particularly as each one now has to be approved by each sporting federation.
-The Rio ones apparently took a large team 16 months from start to finish.
+The Tokyo ones apparently took two years from start to finish.
 As well as the individual sports, pictograms are produced for all sorts of ancillary Games services – some more successfully than others.
 Designers in the internet age now come up with their own sets which they hope will go viral.
 You may enjoy this video by Steven Heller, too.